Gulfstream Aerospace

 GTS — Galley Touchscreen

-Custom, certified 10.1" touchscreens embedded in the galley and vestibule of the aircraft.
-Used primarily by trained crew, the GTS exposes the full depth of the system: lighting, climate, entertainment, electrical systems, critical water systems, internet usage, and advanced crew-only controls.
-The GTS is the operational command centre of the cabin.
+Custom, certified 10.1" touchscreens embedded in the galley.
+Used primarily by trained crew, the GTS exposes the full depth of the system: lighting, climate, entertainment, electrical systems, and advanced crew-only controls.

 PCU — Personal Control Unit

 The passenger-facing application available for download on the iOS App Store.
-Designed for passengers' own iPhones and iPads (and Android), the PCU gives travellers curated control over their personal environment — lighting mood, seat preferences, temperature, and entertainment — without requiring crew intermediation.
+Designed for passengers' own iPhones and iPads, the PCU gives travellers curated control over their personal environment.

 Wearable — Apple Watch

 A companion app for crew worn on the wrist during flight.
-The wearable surfaces flight status, real-time system alerts, attendant call notifications, and destination weather — giving crew situational awareness without returning to the galley or retrieving a tablet.
-Designed for immediacy, not depth.
+The wearable surfaces flight status, real-time system alerts, and attendant call notifications — giving crew situational awareness without returning to the galley.

 Light & Dark Mode

-All three surfaces — GTS, PCU, and Wearable — support both Light Mode and Dark Mode, with an Auto setting that follows device system preferences.
-Aircraft cabin lighting conditions vary enormously across a flight, from bright daylight at the oval windows to near-complete darkness during sleep phases.
+All three surfaces support both Light Mode and Dark Mode.
 A dark-adapted crew member at 2am should not be hit with a white UI flooding the cabin.
-The design system was built from the ground up to support both themes with equal visual quality — using the deep navy-and-gold palette in dark mode and a clean light-surface treatment in light mode, with no token compromises between them.
+The design system was built from the ground up to support both themes with equal visual quality.

 Core Product · GTS + PCU